 The process of checking emergency equipment and medicines was explained.
 Staff have responsibility for performing the checks daily.
 This includes daily checks of emergency drug inventory, oxygen cylinders and defibrillator equipment checks.
+These checks are completed on a rota basis and are undertaken by two staff in order to cross check the equipment.

-We reviewed the patient information leaflet7 and statement of purpose8, which contained all the required information and are available from the practice upon request.
-The practice are currently in the process of ensuring that these documents are translated.
+We reviewed the patient information leaflet and statement of purpose, which contained all the required information and are available from the practice upon request.
+The practice are